Birthday effect: Alcohol

 Birthday celebrations are often associated with large increases in alcohol consumption.
 Binge drinking can increase an individual's risk of death through alcohol intoxication, accidents and drunk driving, as well as by exacerbating existing conditions and increasing suicide risk.
-In the US where the legal minimum drinking age is 21, there is a very large mortality rate excess on the 21st birthday and the day immediately following, almost entirely attributable to an increase in accidents.
+In the United States, where the legal minimum drinking age is 21, there is a very large mortality rate excess on the 21st birthday and the day immediately following, almost entirely attributable to an increase in accidents.

 Psychosomatic and psychological

 Two mutually contradictory explanations have been put forward that rely on psychosomatic effects.
-On the one hand, a birthday provides a fixed date to focus on, allowing the terminally ill to hold on until the day itself.
+On the one hand, a birthday provides a fixed date on which to focus, allowing the terminally ill to hold on until the day itself.
 On the other hand, a birthday also reminds the individual of mortality and offers an occasion to look back on life.
-According to the terror management theory, this causes stress which can accelerate death.
+According to the terror management theory, this causes stress, which can accelerate death.
 The uneven mortality rate distribution between men and women, and between more and less successful baseball players, suggests that both may play a role in the birthday effect: people who have focused on the public sphere of life (for example, career-driven people or professional athletes) might be reminded that their glory days have passed, while those who lived more in the private sphere (such as stay-at-home parents and amateur sports players) are more aware of what they will lose in death and try to hold on.
 Related is the "broken promise effect", whereby a person suffering suicidal ideation will wait until a birthday or other significant event to see whether their circumstances will improve.

-The psychosomatic/psychological model would also explain the similar increase in cancer deaths around holidays such as Christmas, and is supported by the fact that such phenomena appear to be dependent on culture – there is a Passover effect among the Jewish community (which moves with the festival), and a Mid-Autumn Festival effect among the Chinese.
+The psychosomatic/psychological model would also explain the similar increase in cancer deaths around holidays such as Christmas, and is supported by the fact that such phenomena appear to be dependent on culture—there is a Passover effect among the Jewish community (which moves with the festival), and a Mid-Autumn Festival effect among the Chinese.